 Illinois lovers might also love this trip to Shawnee National Forest.
 Also, we would like to share our camping experience at one other renowned state park.
 In short, we loved it.

 Sometimes, camping can go wrong and our wildest camping is at Wilderness State Park.
-But it is also a place for fall color show, check out gem of Upper Peninsula Michigan.
+But it is also a place for a fall color show, check out the gem of Upper Peninsula Michigan.

 Or read about our honeymoon trip that changed our relationship.
 Looking for a change of scene while being in the USA?
 Alaska can’t be beaten.